verhas/jamal/jamal-test/DEMO.md

 You need to read the `DEMO.md.jam` file in IntelliJ and see the source code and the formatted version side-by-side.

 This is a simple Markdown demo file you can edit using IntelliJ IDEA with the Asciidoctor plugin, and Jamal installed as a preprocessor.
-The current Jamal version is`2.8.2-SNAPSHOT`.
+The current Jamal version is `2.8.3-SNAPSHOT`.
 This version information is read from the `pom.xml` file.
 It means there is no need to edit this document if the version changes, only to change the version number.